SeattleFeministJS/seattlefeministjs.github.io/_posts/2016-04-21-building-mobile-apps-ionic.md

  - [Ionic Lab](http://lab.ionic.io/)
      - If you prefer GUI over CLI

 ## Good Things to Know
  - The Ionic CLI tools are relatively new, and have some kinks.
-Testing on a device is flaky.
+Testing on a device can be flaky.
 Most of the time you can get away with livereload/web browser view.
 But when you need to work on a feature involving the phone features like camera, this can be real frustrating.
-One alternative is [AppGyver Steroids](http://www.appgyver.io/steroids) - which has its own separate quirks, but pretty solid for dev/test workflow
+ If its a real problem, one alternative is [AppGyver Steroids](http://www.appgyver.io/steroids) - to handle the building/previewing/deploying.
+This has its own separate quirks, but pretty solid for dev/test workflow
  - Take the time to understand what is available to you with with the framework.
 If it feels like you are fighting the framework, you may want to rethink your strategy.
 Build with the basics first and then embellish as the design requires
      + What is the Ionic Way?
      + What is the Angular Way?